 A quick side note…

-- They were both from around the same era (OK, Price was actually almost 30 years older than Feingold…)
+- They were both from around the same era (Price was about 30 years older than Feingold…)

 - Both tirelessly studied the role nutrition plays in our health.

-- Both have strong, lovable, intelligent women championing their cause: Jane Hersey from the Feingold Association, and Sally Fallon Morell from the Weston A. Price Foundation.
+- Both have strong intelligent women championing their cause: Jane Hersey from the Feingold Association, and Sally Fallon Morell from the Weston A. Price Foundation.